List of Caribbean music genres: Cariso

 Cariso is a kind of Trinidadian folk music, and an important ancestor of calypso music.
 It is lyrically topical, and frequently sarcastic or mocking in the picong tradition, and is sung primarily in French creole by singers called chantwells.
 Cariso may come from carieto, a Carib word meaning joyous song, and can also be used synonymously with careso.

 Chutney

 Chutney is a form indigenous to the southern Caribbean, popular in Guyana, Trinidad, Jamaica and Suriname.
 It derives elements from traditional Indian music and popular Trinidadian Soca music.

 Soca

 Soca is a style of Caribbean music originating in Trinidad and Tobago.

-Soca originally combined the melodic lilting sound of calypso with insistent cadence percussion (which is often electronic in recent music), and Indian musical instruments—particularly the dholak, tabla and dhantal—as demonstrated in Shorty's classic compositions "Ïndrani" and "Shanti Om".
-During the 80's, the influence of zouk as popularized by the French Antillean band Kassav' had a major impact on the development of modern soca music.
+Soca originally combined the melodic lilting sound of calypso with insistent cadence|cadence-lypso percussion (which is often electronic in recent music), and Indian musical instruments—particularly the dholak, tabla and dhantal—as demonstrated in Shorty's classic compositions "Ïndrani" and "Shanti Om".
+During the 80's, the influence of zouk which was derived from cadence-lypso music from Dominica as popularized by the French Antillean band Kassav' had a major impact on the development of modern soca music.